Student Motivation: How to Get Students in the “Green Zone”

 - Susie was just dumped by her boyfriend because of an untrue rumor posted on social media last night.

 - Jimmy’s coach stopped him in the hallway and reminded him of the big game tonight, heaping on the pressure!

-- Sarah has butterflies in her stomach because she’s hoping today is the day that Jimmy will ask her to the homecoming dance.
+- Eric has butterflies in his stomach because he’s mustering the courage to ask Sarah to the homecoming dance.

-- Eric thinks he failed his history quiz this morning, despite studying all night.
+- Kayla thinks she failed her history quiz this morning, despite studying all night.